Prasheelreddy/TARP/README.md

   execute 'DeploymentPlantDiseaseClassification.ipynb' by importing the saved model or connecting it to the google drive
    <br />
    <br />
-   Create an account on https://ngrok.com/ to get authentikation token to exposes local server ports to the Internet.
+   Create an account on https://ngrok.com/ to get authentikation token to expose local server ports to the Internet.
    <br />
    <br />
    Place your authentikation token in the 'DeploymentPlantDiseaseClassification.ipynb' file and execute it.There it is.:thumbsup: